-We celebrate thw success of our students through STAR stickers, referrals for Student of the Month, assemblies, and rewards for positive STAR behavior demonstrated.
+We celebrate the success of our students through STAR stickers, referrals for Student of the Month, assemblies, and rewards for positive STAR behavior demonstrated.
 This has been incorporated into the classrooms as well.

-Click here to view a power-point that introduces the program we implemented at BLC
+View a PowerPoint that introduces the program we implemented at BLC